 The County of Sonoma and City of Santa Rosa have formed a Renewal Enterprise District (RED) as a Joint Powers Authority in order to coordinate around planning, entitling, and assembling public financing to make it as easy and cost-effective as possible for builders and developers to produce the needed housing stock that aligns with community values.
-This goes a long way in creating trust and a model of Housing and community development that can be replicated by the following - taking a regional approach to housing planning and production; pooling and leveraging financing tools and funding sources; sharing the risks and benefits of development; streamlining environmental review.
+This goes a long way in creating trust and a model of housing and community development that can be replicated by the following - taking a regional approach to housing planning and production; pooling and leveraging financing tools and funding sources; sharing the risks and benefits of development; streamlining environmental review.

-The Urban County and Cities of Santa Rosa and Petaluma commenced preparation of a Countywide Assessment of Fair Housing (AFH) intended to identify and resolve barriers to affordable Housing, especially those barriers experienced by minorities and people in protected classes.
+The Urban County and Cities of Santa Rosa and Petaluma commenced preparation of a Countywide Assessment of Fair Housing (AFH) intended to identify and resolve barriers to affordable housing, especially those barriers experienced by minorities and people in protected classes.
 In 2019 an extensive community outreach and development of an Equity Report was started.
 The final report was completed in January of 2021.
-The report focused on the culturally responsive efforts that aim to remove barriers to participation for some of the populations covered under AB686's protected classes including but not limited to race, gender, sexual orientation, familial status, and disability.
-The Commission is actively working on securing a consultant to assist with the completion of an analysis of impediment to fair housing.
-Coupled with the engagement report, the Urban County will be able to use these in their housing elements.
-Additionally, the Commission continues to work with the Bay Area Council Economic Institute to collect data on disparities in Housing and economic security among minorities.
+The report focused on the culturally responsive efforts that aim to remove barriers to participation for some of the populations covered underAB686's protected classes including but not limited to race, gender, sexual orientation, familial status, and disability.
+Sonoma County is actively working with a consultant to assist with the completion of an AFH.
+Coupled with the engagement report, the Urban County will be able to use these in their Housing Elements.
+Additionally, the Commission continues to work with the Bay Area Council Economic Institute to collect data on disparities in housing and economic security among minorities.
 This work, coupled with the community engagement will highlight barriers that still exist and opportunities to reverse the de facto discrimination that has come about as a result of earlier public policy decisions.